Bodyweight Swing

 Bodyweight Swing Instructions

-- Lower your arms and swing them back between your legs as you shift your weight onto your heels again.
+- Let your arms swing back between your legs as you hinge again.

 Bodyweight Swing Form & Visual